Frequently Asked Questions

 What makes the Honors College education unique?

 When you are enrolled in the Honors College, you receive the benefits of a small liberal arts college coupled with the wide range of opportunities presented by a comprehensive University.
-In addition to the package of benefits, the Honors College at UW Oshkosh offers a unique educational experience rarely found elsewhere: our students experience the core courses, a common intellectual experience that prepares them to be excellent writers, critical thinkers, and problem solvers.
-These classes are small, dynamic, and often team-taught.
-Students experience high-impact educational practices that they cannot experience elsewhere.
-As a result, our alumni are routinely hired by employers and accepted into the graduate schools of their choice.
+In addition to the package of benefits, the Honors College at UW Oshkosh offers a unique educational experience rarely found elsewhere: our students–no matter what major(s) or minor(s) they choose–experience the Honors Core courses, a common intellectual experience that prepares them to be excellent writers, critical thinkers, and problem solvers.
+Students experience high-impact educational practices in classes that are small and dynamic.
+As a result, our alumni are routinely hired by top employers and accepted into the graduate schools of their choice.
 (See below.)